ashejim/C964/_build/html/_sources/task1.md

 **What are the common reasons for task 1 being returned?**

 1. No instructor signature on the approval form.
 You need to send it to us and get a signature *before* submitting it to Assessments.
 2. Both or neither box is marked on the waiver form.
 Mark one and only one box.
-See the [waiver form instructions](task1:waiver)
+See the [waiver form instructions](task1:waiver_form)

 Note, the waiver form is **only** required if your project is based upon or included restricted information.
-Task 1 *B: Capstone Release Form*, passes automatically if no waiver form is submitted, i.e., the waiver is only needed if it's needed.
+Task 1 *B: Capstone Release Form*, passes automatically if no waiver form is submitted, i.e., the waiver only needs to be submitted if it's needed for permissions.

 **How many attempts are allowed for each task?**

 You have *unlimited* attempts for both tasks 1 and 2.
 However, incomplete submissions or submissions significantly falling short of the minimum requirements may be *locked* from further submissions without instructor approval.
 Furthermore, such submissions do not receive meaningful evaluator comments.
+It's in your best interest to the complete minimal requirements to the best of your understanding.

 **What is a descriptive method?**

 Anything that describes the data.
 Histograms, scatterplots, pie charts -all the familiar descriptive statistics techniques are included.
 ML methods such as k-means clustering can also be descriptive.
 Whether a method is descriptive or non-descriptive is determined by its use.
-For example, using a regression line to describe the relationship between variables is descriptive, but using the line to predict a variable or claim a correlation between the variables exist is inferential (non-descriptive)
+For example, using a regression line to describe the relationship between variables is descriptive, but using the line to predict a variable or claim a correlation between the variables exist is inferential (non-descriptive).

+Descriptive and non-descriptive methods do not need to be explicitly identified in task 2.
+The visualizations and requirements of the user application will satisfy these parts respectively.
+The distinction is only made in the approval form so we can easily identify where and how ML will be applied.

 **What is a non-descriptive method?**

 Anything that infers from the data, e.g., making predictions, recommendations, identifying correlations, inferring from correlations, etc. Also, see the comments above.

+Descriptive and non-descriptive methods do not need to be explicitly identified in task 2.
+The visualizations and requirements of the user application will satisfy these parts respectively.
+The distinction is only made in the approval form so we can easily identify where and how ML will be applied.

 (task1:faq:whatisml)=
 **What is machine learning?**

 That depends on who you ask!
 But for this project, it is an algorithm applied to data.

 For computer science, Machine learning is a subfield of artificial intelligence (a subfield of mathematics), broadly defined as the development of machines capable of self-adjusting behavior based on data.
 However, from the data science perspective, machine learning is generally defined as using algorithms to identify patterns, make predictions, etc., from data.
 That is, machine learning is a goal, not a technique.
 So, for example, a data scientist (and the evaluators) consider linear regression machine learning -when it's used as a prediction model.
 However, a mathematician would politely (or not so politely) disagree with a 19<sup>th</sup>-century equation being classified as ML.

 **Can I use libraries outside the standard (Python, Java, etc.) installation?**

 Yes.
 Unlike C950 (Data Structures & Algorithms II), you are allowed and encouraged to use outside libraries.
 All the major languages, but particularly Python, have a wide array of highly developed ML tools.
 The C964 capstone is about applying these tools -not their development.

 **What language, libraries, and platforms should I use?**

 You can use whatever you like.
 However, we recommend using Python and the [scikit-learn](https://scikit-learn.org/stable/) (aka sklearn) library.
 In addition to having an extensive collection of ML-specific tools and tutorials, WGU has better faculty support for these.
-Jupyter notebook is a great place to start for the app front end.
-Passing applications are often submitted as the notebook (.ipynb) and data files.
-Jupyter notebooks are a great way to present code and information together, but they can also progressively be developed into a more polished product.
-Students are often tempted to use Jave because of their JavaFX experience in software II, but a GUI is not required, and Python is better suited.
+Jupyter Notebook is a great place to start for the app front end.
+Passing applications are often submitted as the Notebook file (.ipynb) and data files.
+Jupyter Notebooks are a great way to present code and information together, but they can also progressively be developed into a more polished product.
+Students are often tempted to use Java because of their JavaFX experience in software II (C195), but a GUI is not required, and Python is overall better suited for everything which is required.
+Furthermore, implementing a GUI with Python or Jupyter Notebooks is not difficult (see these [widget examples](sup_class_ex:user_interface)).

 A development path might look like the following:

-- Python IDE &rarr; Jupyter notebook &rarr; notebook with widgets &rarr; hosted notebook with widgets &rarr; web app.
+> Python IDE &rarr; Jupyter notebook &rarr; notebook with widgets &rarr; hosted notebook with widgets &rarr; web app.

 Provided the [minimal app criteria](task2c:appreqs) are met, submitting at any point along this path will pass part C.

 (task1:faq:gui)=
 **What sort of user interface do I need?
 Do I need a GUI?**

 No, a GUI is *not* required.
 Your app must be usable by the "client" to solve the proposed problem.
 If the evaluators can run your app as intended, playing the role of the "client," following your [user guide](task2_doc:userguide), then your app will be considered to have a user-friendly interface.
 This can be done through a GUI and widgets, but using the command line or reading user data from a local directory will also suffice.

-%%TODO add DOC FAQ?
 **Are there length requirements for the documentation?**

 No. What you see in the examples and template are just guidelines.
 The individual evaluator determines what qualifies as "sufficient detail," which further varies depending on the project and writing style.
 If you feel you've met the requirements, simply move on to the next section.
 Upon submission, it will pass, or they will request more details.
 In the latter case, you can then focus on revising the more narrow scope as directed by the evaluator's comments, which is generally more efficient than overworking the entire project.